shipshapecode/website-nuxt/blog/posts/2019-10-22-shepherd-popper-to-tether.md

 Tippy offered, and we refactored back to using just Popper, which removed a pretty sizable chunk from our bundle.

-We wanted to keep saving more though, since Popper has become a pretty in depth framework, and might be more than we needed.
+We were inspired to keep saving more though, since Popper has become a pretty in depth framework, and might be more than we needed.
 This led us to try to create our own positioning functionality, and explore other libs, and we ultimately had an idea, why not try Tether again?
 For those who don't know, Shepherd was initially